Health & Safety Onboard

-The safety of our guests, our employees, and the communities we visit is our highest priority.
-We’ve partnered with health and safety experts to design and implement protocols and procedures across our expedition fleet.*
+The safety of our guests, our employees, and the communities we visit is our top priority.
+This is why we have partnered with leading experts in health and safety to design and implement protocols/procedures across our expedition fleet.

-For all Hurtigruten Expeditions Cruises in 2022, we require all guests aged 5 years and over to have completed their primary vaccination series against COVID-19 with WHO-approved vaccines.
-You are considered to have completed your primary vaccination series 14 days after receiving the final dose of a WHO-approved vaccine.
+You are considered to have completed your primary vaccination series 14 days after receiving the final dose of a vaccine approved by national medical authorities.
 Please note: A primary vaccination series refers to the initial number of doses required.
 It does not include booster doses.
-For example, the primary series of Moderna or Pfizer consists of two doses.

 If you’re unable to be vaccinated, please contact us to discuss rebooking options.
-If your booking was made prior to the adoption of this policy on 1 July 2021, and you are unable to get vaccinated in time for your departure or provide the required proof, please contact us to discuss your options for refund or rebooking to a future departure.
+If your booking was made before the adoption of this policy on 1 July 2021, and you are unable to get vaccinated in time for your departure, please contact us to discuss your options for refund or rebooking to a future departure.

 This vaccine requirement does not apply to Hurtigruten Norwegian Coastal Express voyages.